spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 ## Private Cloud Gateway Installer

-A Private Cloud Gateway is a Spectro Cloud component that enables the communication between Spectro Cloud's management console and a VMware based private data center.
-The gateway needs to be installed by the users in their VMware environments using a private cloud gateway installer appliance.
+A Private Cloud Gateway is a Spectro Cloud component that enables the communication between Spectro Cloud's management console and a data center which is not accessible directly via the Datacenter hosting Spectro Cloud On-Prem Application.
+The gateway needs to be installed by the users in their VMware environments using a private cloud gateway installer OVA.

 ### Hardware Requirement